MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-xamarin.md

 > The Remapper re-writes a dependency that Visual Studio uses for IntelliSense auto-completion.
 Therefore, you might need to reload and rebuild the project when the Remapper is added for IntelliSense to correctly recognize the changes.

 #### Troubleshooting
-* If you encounter a blank, white screen in your application on launch, then you may need to force the navigation calls to execute on the main thread.
+* If you encounter a blank, white screen in your application on launch, then you might need to force the navigation calls to execute on the main thread.
 * The Intune SDK Xamarin Bindings do not support apps that are using a cross-platform framework such as MvvmCross due to conflicts between MvvmCross and Intune MAM classes.
-While some customers may have had success with integration after moving their apps to plain Xamarin.Forms, we do not provide explicit guidance or plugins for app developers using MvvmCross.
+While some customers might have had success with integration after moving their apps to plain Xamarin.Forms, we do not provide explicit guidance or plugins for app developers using MvvmCross.

 ### Company Portal app
 The Intune SDK Xamarin Bindings rely on the presence of the [Company Portal](https://play.google.com/store/apps/details?id=com.microsoft.windowsintune.companyportal) Android app on the device to enable app protection policies.
 The Company Portal retrieves app protection policies from the Intune service.
 When the app initializes, it loads policy and code to enforce that policy from the Company Portal.
 The user does not need to be signed in.